hatedamon/Roblox-Spoofer-TITAN/README.md

 ## Open Source Project 🔭

-I'm not gonna paywall such a simple program 🤦 like some people like to do.
+I'm not gonna paywall such a simple program, like some people like to do.

 ## What's TITAN ⁉️